yacinebenchehida/SAMPLE/Simulations.md

 ```

 #  III) Assess impact of successive points, mean-difference, max-mean-difference
-## A) Run prevalence script
+## A) Run the pipeline

-The commands below run pipeline on each dataset generated in **I)** while varying the number successive points, the mean-difference and max-mean-difference.
+The commands below run pipeline on each dataset generated in **I)** while varying the number successive points (2, 10 and 50), the mean-difference (1, 2, 5, and 10) and max-mean-difference (0.5, 1, 2).
 The number of replicates is kept to 50 (default):
 ```bash
 for succ in 2 10 50; do
   for meandiff in 1 2 5 10; do